open-mmlab/mmaction2/tools/data/ucf101_24/README.md

 ## Check Directory Structure

-After extracting, you will get the `rgb-images` directory, `brox-images` directory and `UCF101v2-GT.pkl` for UCF101-24.
+After uncompressing, you will get the `rgb-images` directory, `brox-images` directory and `UCF101v2-GT.pkl` for UCF101-24.

 In the context of the whole project (for UCF101-24 only), the folder structure will look like: